GeoMash/strappy/guides/HelloWorld/README.md

 The first thing we will create is our base and configuration class "Button.js".
 In it you will define it's nature, descent, possible child components as well as default config settings.

-We will then work ourselves from the bottom up - starting with the view and its html-template to the StateStore and ending in our Default and State controllers.
+We will then work ourselves from the bottom up - starting with the view and its html-template, over the StateStore and ending in our Default and State controllers.

+<br>
 <b>Your component's base class</b>
-<br>
 	$JSKK.Class.create
 	(
 		{